lincketheo/rubiksCube/README.md

 # rubiksCube
 ## A rubiks cube representer and solver
 ## State of code
+All algorithms are done.
+Main interface is solver.java, but each class has something in their main console that demonstrates what the class does.
+TODO: finish 2x2 and 1x1 exceptions, export algorithms to JSON for javascript program to read

 Will organize all code in a JAR file, keeping everything out for debugging purposes.
 Program can solve a 3 x 3 cube.
 Working on n x n cube.
 Can solve first for front center pieces.
 (A few bugs).
 Future: need to solve last two faces (simply algorithm) and edges (this will need to use parity algorithms, so new checker methods needed for cube.java.

 ## Goals: